JinghuiZhou/awesome_face_antispoofing/README.md

 # awesome_face_antispoofing
-- The deep learning framework is Pytorch
+- The deep learning framework is Pytorch.
+Python3.5 is used.
 ## Face landmarks
 - We use face_alignment to extract landmarks for image.
 Using [face_alignment](https://github.com/1adrianb/face-alignment).
 Thanks to them.
 ### Landmarks extraction scripts